Stranraer: Transport

+Stranraer railway station is the southern terminus of a branch of the Glasgow South Western Line.
+ScotRail provides five services per day to Ayr, with one train extending to Kilmarnock and another onto Glasgow Central.

+Connections to the West Coast Main Line can be made at Glasgow Central or indirectly via Carlisle; Avanti West Coast inter-city services reach London Euston and other destinations such as Manchester Piccadilly, Crewe and Birmingham New Street.

 The A77 runs north towards Ayr, Prestwick and Glasgow.
 The A75 runs east from Stranraer to Gretna, with links to the M6 going to Carlisle.
 The A75 is part of European route E18, but, like all European routes, it is not signposted as such in the United Kingdom.

-The main national coach providers operate services from Stranraer.
-National Express offer a service to London, and Scottish Citylink (in association with Ulsterbus) operate services to Edinburgh.
-Local transport in and around the town is provided by Stagecoach Western, and local companies, including McCulloch's Coaches.
+Local bus transport in and around the town is provided predominantly by Stagecoach West Scotland, along with local companies including Wigtownshire Community Transport and McCulloch's Coaches.
+Scottish Citylink operates a service to Glasgow.

-Stranraer railway station is the southern terminus for one of the branch lines of the Glasgow South Western Line.
-Trains are provided by ScotRail daily to Ayr, Glasgow Central, and Kilmarnock.
-From Stranraer connections to the West Coast Main Line, can be made at Glasgow Central, or traveling via Ayr, Kilmarnock, Dumfries to Carlisle.
-Onward trains from either Glasgow Central or Carlisle connect direct to London Euston and other destinations such as Manchester Piccadilly, Crewe and Birmingham New Street.

 In November 2011, Stena Line relocated its ferry services to a new port at Old House Point, north of Cairnryan, which is a few miles north of Stranraer.
 The existing port in Stranraer may be redeveloped with the departure of Stena Line; proposals to build a transport hub have been made.